Mladen Grdović

-Mladen Grdović (born 28 July 1958) is a Croatian pop singer.
+Mladen Grdović (born 28 July 1958) is a Croatian pop singer of Albanian origin.

 Biography

 Grdović was born in the city of Zadar to Veronika and Bepo.
-Being a fan of Adriano Celentano and Gianni Morandi, he knew from a young age that he would be a singer as well.
+He was a fan of Adriano Celentano and Gianni Morandi, who inspired him to become a musician.
 At the age of six, his father gifted him a guitar, and next year enrolled him in a music school.
 At 16 he recorded his first song.

-Grdović married Brankica in 1996, but the turbulent relationship was ended in 2020 after she filed for divorce.
-They have a daughter named Sara.
-He openly admitted to cheating with every girlfriend he had.
+Grdović married Brankica in 1996. but the turbulent relationship was ended in 2020 after she filed for divorce.
+Grdović openly admitted to cheating with every girlfriend he had.
+He has a daughter Sara with Emina Šimurina.
 Due to his problems with alcohol and driving under the influence, Grdović was involved in multiple car crashes with his supercars and his driver's license was suspended on several occasions.
-He made a humorous song about his drunk driving called “Crveni Ferarri” (meaning Red Ferarri).
-Those habits forced him to go to rehabilitation.
+He made a humorous song about it called “Crveni Ferarri” (meaning Red Ferarri).
+These habits forced him to go to rehabilitation.

 He is currently living in Zadar.
 His favorite football club is Hajduk Split.